openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 The following rules apply for selecting claims via `expect_claims` and `valid_claim_sets`:

-- If `expect_claims` is not provided, the Verifier expects all claims existing in the Credential to be returned.
+- If `expect_claims` is not provided, the Verifier requests all claims existing in the Credential.
-- If `expect_claims` is provided, but `valid_claim_sets` is not provided, the Verifier expects all claims in `expect_claims` to be returned.
+- If `expect_claims` is provided, but `valid_claim_sets` is not provided, the Verifier requests all claims listed in `expect_claims`.
-- Otherwise, the Verifier expects one combination of the claims listed in `valid_claim_sets`, with optional claims marked by the postfix `?`.
+- Otherwise, the Verifier requests one combination of the claims listed in `valid_claim_sets`, with optional claims marked by the postfix `?`.

-If the Wallet cannot fulfill the request by the Verifier, it MUST NOT return the respective Credential.
+If the Wallet cannot deliver all claims requested by the Verifier according to these rules, it MUST NOT return the respective Credential.

 #### Selecting Credentials